SketchUp and OpenGL

 Many video card manufacturers have also built cards that support the OpenGL standard.
 These cards perform the rendering calculations using a specialized chip called the Graphics Processing Unit or GPU (instead of relying on the CPU).
 These chips significantly enhance OpenGL performance upward of 3000 percent.
 This performance enhancement is known as Hardware Acceleration.

 SketchUp will take advantage of hardware acceleration if your computer has a 100% OpenGL compatible video card.

 Unfortunately, only some 3D drivers in the consumer video card market are 100% OpenGL compatible and can use this feature (though many cards claim to be 100% OpenGL compatible).
-Most 3d drivers are designed for games, and are often not tested using other 3D programs.
-Consequently, incompatibility problems can occur requiring a fix from the video card manufacturer.
+Most 3D drivers are designed for games and are often not tested using other 3D programs.
+Consequently, compatibility issues can occur requiring a fix from the video card manufacturer.
 Disable this option if you are having problems with the 3D rendering of your models or if your video card is not 100% OpenGL compatible and does not support hardware acceleration.

 We cannot control the quality of the OpenGL driver on your computer system.
 Video card device drivers are proprietary and are maintained solely by the manufacturer of the video card in your system.
 Therefore, we cannot guarantee that SketchUp will work with hardware acceleration on your system.

 OpenGL incompatibility is a significant system configuration issue leading to problems with SketchUp.
 Difficulties with Sketchup tools, performance, and rendering (such as mysterious graphics appearing on your screen) are usually the result of a video card not fully supporting OpenGL (despite claims by the manufacturer), an out-of-date video card driver, or incompatibility with 32-bit color depth.